WELCOME! Find what you need

 Use task cards along with traditional games to work on so many valuable skills at once!

-There are plenty of fun ways to switch things up!
+There are so many fun ways to switch things up!

-Sometimes, I would scatter task cards all over the room – one on the heater, another on the bean bag chair, maybe one hanging in the doorway, you name it!
+Some days, I’d scatter task cards all over the room—one on the heater, another on the bean bag chair, maybe even one hanging from the doorway.
+Students would go on a “Treasure Hunt” to find and solve each one.

 Want to learn more about Task Cards?
-Click HERE to learn “How to Energize Your Teaching with Task Cards!”
+Click to read “How to Energize Your Teaching with Task Cards”

 Hot Seat

-Instead of retyping the rules, I’ll share a link where you can find them.
-The website explains the rules and strategy really well: HOT SEAT.
+Instead of retyping the rules, I’ll save you some time—here’s a link where you can find a great explanation of how to play: HOT SEAT.

 easy-ways-to-boost-student-engagement-photo 3

-1. Start by placing the task cards face down in a pile between the two students.
+1. Place a stack of task cards face down between two students.

-2. Student A flips over a task card, and both students work to solve the problem on the card.
+2. Student A flips a card, and both students solve the problem.

-3. If Student A solves it correctly, they can place an X or O on the tic-tac-toe board (you can use a whiteboard for this).
+3. If Student A gets it right, they place an X or O on the tic-tac-toe board.

-4. If the two students come up with different answers, they both erase and solve it again until their answers match.
+4. If their answers don’t match, they erase and solve it again until they agree.

-Think back to that teacher from your past who spoke in a monotone voice and made every lesson feel like a snooze-fest.
-Yikes, right?
+Think back to that teacher who droned on in a monotone voice, making every lesson feel like a never-ending lecture.
+Not exactly inspiring, right?

 Don’t be that teacher!